Columnist writing on international affairs, culture and human rights issues.

 Education: Northwestern University, BA in communication studies, minor in African Studies; Columbia University, master's in international affairs

-Karen Attiah is the Global Opinions editor at The Washington Post, where she commissions and edits commentary on global issues from a variety of international writers.
+Karen Attiah is a columnist for The Washington Post and writes a weekly newsletter.
 She joined The Post in 2014 as a digital producer in the Opinions section.
 Attiah often writes on issues relating to race, gender and international politics, with a special interest in Africa.
 Previously, she reported as a freelancer for the Associated Press while based in the Caribbean.
-Attiah was a Fulbright scholar to Ghana and holds a master's degree in international affairs from Columbia University.
-She received her bachelor's degree in communication studies from Northwestern University.
+Attiah was the winner of the 2019 George Polk Award and was the 2019 Journalist of the Year from the National Association of Black Journalists.